 This article examines the impact of e-mail on the physician-patient relationship, and how contract law can resolve the uncertainties incumbent in this nascent form of communication.
 Indeed, courts have yet to indicate when the physician-patient relationship begins by e-mail, or to what extent e-mail affects the duties of the relationship.
 Instead of waiting for judicial guidance, physicians and patients can employ specialized contracts to clarify the role that e-mail plays in their relationship.
 As a result, more physicians and patients will regard e-mail correspondence as a valuable means of communication, and a toolfor improving the quality of health care as well.

-MCCANN, MICHAEL A.
+MICHAEL A. MCCANN,

-"MESSAGE DELETED?
-RESOLVING PHYSICIAN-PATIENT E-MAIL THROUGH CONTRACT LAW,"
+MESSAGE DELETED?
+RESOLVING PHYSICIAN-PATIENT E-MAIL THROUGH CONTRACT LAW,

-Available at: http://digitalcommons.law.yale.edu/yjolt/vol5/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjolt/vol5/iss1/3